• ECTS

 3. Gain detectors

-4. IR spectral domain: Background of IR: Planck's law, spectral emittance, transmission window of the atmosphere, thermal IR SWIR, MWIR, LWIR, VLWIR, multispectrality, choice of spectral bands, thermal contrast criterion for imaging, order of magnitude.
+4. IR spectral range: Background on IR: Planck's law, spectral emittance, atmospheric transmission window, thermal IR SWIR, MWIR, LWIR, VLWIR, multispectrality, choice of spectral bands, thermal contrast criteria for imaging, order of magnitude.
 IR photodetectors versus thermodetectors.

 7. IR cameras